Thermally accessible broadband soliton microcombs in silicon carbide enabled by dynamic polarization control: Results

-Additionally, as illustrated by the simulated mode profiles in the insets of Figs.~\ref{fig:2}(c) and \ref{fig:2}(d), the high aspect ratio (width/height) of the waveguide leads to small spatial overlap between the TE and TM modes, ensuring weak optical cross coupling.
-The experimental validation is evident in the magnified transmission spectra (Fig. \ref{fig:2}(e)) and the smooth dispersion curves, where extinction ratios are not significantly perturbed and no avoided-mode crossing is observed in \textit{D\textsubscript{int}} around the pump wavelength ($ \approx $ 1548 nm), despite the close spectral proximity of the TE and TM resonances.
-The inset in Fig. 2(e) shows the fitting of a split TE resonance near the TE-TM crossing ($ \approx $ 1549 nm), showing that an intrinsic Q factor of approximately $3.5 \times 10^{6}$ is maintained.
-This value aligns with the most probable intrinsic Q factor as demonstrated in the histogram in Fig. \ref{fig:2}(f), confirming that the Q factor is not degraded by the adjacent TM mode through cross coupling.

-The suppression of intermodal coupling not only preserves the high Q factor, which is essential for achieving a low comb threshold, but also provides greater operation flexibility.
+Fig.~\ref{fig:2}(b) presents the measured transmission spectra of the fundamental TE\textsubscript{00} (green) and TM\textsubscript{00} (red) modes.
+The integrated dispersion, defined as $D_{\text{int}}(\mu) = \omega_{\mu} - (\omega_{0} + D_{1}\mu)$, is extracted from the transmission spectra and plotted in Figs.~\ref{fig:2}(c) and~\ref{fig:2}(d).
+Here, $\mu$ represents the mode index relative to the pump mode ($\mu = 0$), $\omega_{\mu}$ is the resonance frequency, and $D_{1}/2\pi$ denotes the FSR at the pump frequency.
+The TE mode is engineered to exhibit anomalous dispersion (second-order dispersion parameter is $D_2 / 2\pi = 0.93~\mathrm{MHz}\pm0.02~\mathrm{MHz}$), a precondition for the formation of bright Kerr solitons.
+Conversely, the TM mode is designed with large normal dispersion ($D_2 / 2\pi = -6.28~\mathrm{MHz}\pm0.07~\mathrm{MHz}$) to suppress optical parametric oscillation, ensuring the TM mode remains only for thermal compensation.
+All quoted uncertainties represent 95 \% confidence intervals derived from the covariance matrix of the polynomial fit to the measured resonance frequencies.
+Additionally, as illustrated by the simulated mode profiles in the insets of Figs.~\ref{fig:2}(c) and \ref{fig:2}(d), the high aspect ratio (width/height) of the waveguide leads to small spatial overlap between the TE and TM modes (calculated cross-polarization overlap of 0.02 \%), ensuring weak optical cross coupling.
+The experimental validation is evident in the magnified transmission spectra (Fig.~\ref{fig:2}(e)) and the smooth dispersion curves, where extinction ratios are not significantly perturbed and no avoided-mode crossing is observed in \textit{D\textsubscript{int}} around the pump wavelength ($\approx 1548$~nm), despite the close spectral proximity of the TE and TM resonances.
+The pronounced oscillations observed in the transmission background in Figs.~\ref{fig:2}(b) and~\ref{fig:2}(e) originate from facet reflections.
+The inset in Fig.~\ref{fig:2}(e) shows the fitting of a split TE resonance \cite{Li2016BackscatteringAnalysis} near the TE-TM crossing ($\approx 1549$~nm), showing an intrinsic $Q$ ($Q_{\text{int}}$) and loaded $Q$ ($Q_{\text{l}}$) of approximately $3.5 \times 10^{6}$ and $2.4 \times 10^{6}$, respectively.
+It aligns with the most probable intrinsic $Q$ factor as demonstrated in the histogram in Fig.~\ref{fig:2}(f) (measured from multiple resonances within the same resonator), confirming that the $Q$ factor is not degraded by the adjacent TM mode ($Q_{\text{int}}$ and $Q_{\text{l}}$ of approximately $1.27 \times 10^{6}$ and $0.31\times 10^{6}$, respectively) through cross coupling.
+The suppression of intermodal coupling not only preserves the high $Q$ factor, which is essential for achieving a low comb threshold, but also provides greater operation flexibility.
 Because the TE and TM modes can be brought into close spectral proximity without introducing mode-crossing-induced losses, efficient thermal compensation is achievable even at reduced pump powers.